nottingham-neuroimaging/qa/README.md

-# qa - quality assurance code for 7T fMRI data
+# qa - quality assurance 7T fMRI data

 ## what data?

+this is not supposed to replace the detailed, technical QA that will routinely be run at the MR centre, but will hopefully provide a

+## PSIR

+provides the files / example for calculating PSIR images on the console. we'll use this as a starting point for getting the code in ``fmriQA`` to run / do the right thing.

 ## how to run?

+- on PRIDE / the Philips scanner
 - straight from ``matlab``
 - in shell wrapper

 ## desiderata

-We want to be able to run this in one of the following ways:
+We may also want to be able to run this in one of the following ways:

 ```matlab
   uonQA() % allow data file picking.